 |Early post offices were in the business or residence of the post master.

 Mansfield's Post Office was located on the west side of North Main Street at one time and earlier in the west side of South Main street.

 This 1957 photo of the old Post Office on South Main street was taken when the building was new.
 It was built in 1955-56 and replaced by the newer post office built in 1980 further south on the same street.
 This building was renovated and is the location of the Northwest Savings Bank.
 This photo is from Mansfield's Centennial celebration.
-Chester Bailey stands between horses right of center and the man by the mail box may be postmaster Francis Kelly.
-I will need to confirm that.
+Chester Bailey stands between horses right of center and the man by the mail box is postmaster Francis Kelly.

 This post office on South Main street was built in 1980 and serves the Mansfield area to the present day.
 Photo by Joyce M. Tice 2007 is included in the Mansfield Sesquicentennial book authored by Joyce M. Tice and Steve Orner.

 Francis Kelly makes list of Mansfield Postmasters to 1974

 Francis Kelly, retired postmaster of Mansfield and also a former Councilman, has compiled a list of all the postmasters Mansfield has had.
 This is an accurate list because it comes from the files of the Post Office Department.
 Our thanks to Mr. Kelly.